genomicsclass/book/pages/association_tests.md

 was randomized.
 Say she picked 3 out 4 correctly, do we believe she has a special ability?
 Hypothesis testing helps answer this question by quantifying what happens by chance.
-This example is called the "Lady tasting tea" experiment (and as it turns out Fisher's friend was a scientist herself, [Muriel Bristol](https://en.wikipedia.org/wiki/Muriel_Bristol)).
+This example is called the "Lady tasting tea" experiment (and, as it turns out, Fisher's friend was a scientist herself, [Muriel Bristol](https://en.wikipedia.org/wiki/Muriel_Bristol)).

 The basic question we ask is: if the tester is actually guessing, what